 Celebrity-created skincare lines seem to be all the rage in the beauty industry as of late.
-Starting with the Fenty Skin rollout by Rihanna, then Pharrell's Humanrace, and most recently Jennifer Lopez's JLo Beauty, it seems like skincare is every major celebrity's next move.
+Starting with the Fenty Skin rollout by Rihanna, then Pharrell's Humanrace, and Jennifer Lopez's JLo Beauty, it seems like skincare is every major celebrity's next move.
 Beyond the influence of their star power and their seemingly flawless skin, you can’t help but wonder if these skincare lines are actually packed with useful ingredients.
 Celebrities have access to renowned dermatologists, estheticians, products, and treatments that help them achieve youthful, supple-looking skin that rightfully leaves consumers wary of the skincare lines they debut.

 We tapped New York City board-certified dermatologist Camille Howard-Verovic, D.O., FAAD, also known as DermBeautyDoc, to provide her unfiltered thoughts on the ingredients and efficacy of some of the latest celebrity skincare brands.
-When analyzing celebrity skincare lines, Howard’s rule of thumb is to not only focus on the ingredient list but also look to see if they partnered with an expert to create the line, “To sell a product, you often need to have some type of presence, and there’s nothing wrong with that,” she says.
+When analyzing celebrity skincare lines, Howard’s rule of thumb is to not only focus on the ingredient list but also to look to see if they partnered with an expert to create the line, “To sell a product, you often need to have some type of presence, and there’s nothing wrong with that,” she says.
 “Yet, you still need a great ingredient story that makes sense.
 With skincare, it becomes a little bit problematic if we're just using a face to sell a product and not really thinking about effectiveness.”
 Ahead, Howard shares everything you need to know about Fenty Skin, Humanrace, and JLo Beauty.

 Meet the Expert